SaravananPrasadh-SP/adastra/README.md

 ```

 ## Known issues and limitations
-This package does not claim to be complete and currently only focuses on Data Products
+This package does not claim to be complete and currently only focuses on Data Products.
+It has only be tested with Basic Authentication so far.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.